Section outline

 🧪 Try This: Battery Power Test

-• See which one lasts longer
+• Which one lasts longer?

 🧯 Battery Safety Tips

-• Store batteries in a dry place
+• Store in dry places

 • 🧠 What is a Breadboard?

-🛣️ How a Breadboard Works
+🛣️ How It Works

 • 🔌 What are Jumper Wires?